chef/chef-web-docs/chef_master/source/chef_client_overview.rst

      - .. tag chef_client_summary

-       A Chef Infra Client is an agent that runs locally on every node that is under management by Chef.
+       Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
 When a Chef Infra Client is run, it will perform all of the steps that are required to bring the node into the expected state, including:

-       * Registering and authenticating the node with the Chef server
+       * Registering and authenticating the node with the Chef Infra Server
        * Building the node object
        * Synchronizing cookbooks
        * Compiling the resource collection by loading each of the required cookbooks, including recipes, attributes, and all other dependencies